 Frederick P. Perpall serves as the Chief Executive Officer for The Beck Group, an architecture and construction company based in Dallas, Texas.
 Mr. Perpall has served as CEO of the Beck Group since 2013, and has been with The Beck Group in other roles since 1999.
 Mr. Perpall began his career in the design and construction industry in 1996 and has been a registered architect since 2003.
 Prior to his time at Beck, Mr. Perpall worked for Gideon Toal Architects and Alexiou + Associates.
-Mr. Perpall serves on numerous boards and executive committees, including the Dallas Regional Chamber, the Dallas Citizens Council and The Carter Center.
+Mr. Perpall serves on the Board of Directors and as a member of the Audit Committee of Starwood Property Trust (NYSE: STWD) and on the Board of Directors and as member of the Audit and Nominating and Corporate Governance Committees of FedEx Corporation (NYSE: FDX).
+Mr. Perpall serves on numerous other boards and executive committees, including the Dallas Regional Chamber, the Dallas Citizens Council and The Carter Center.
 He earned his Bachelor of Science and Master of Architecture degrees from the University of Texas at Arlington.